Spritz: a new fully general-relativistic magnetohydrodynamic code: Numerical Implementation

 To close the GRMHD system of equations, an equation of state that provides a relation between $\rho$, $\varepsilon$, and $p_\mathrm{gas}$ must be supplied.
 Many EOS exist, from analytical ones, such as that of an ``ideal fluid'' or of a ``polytropic'' gas~\cite{horedt2004polytropes}, to more complex ones that can only be expressed in a tabulated form~\cite{COMPOSE}.
 One of the most challenging research fields in astrophysics is focussed on trying to understand how matter behaves in the core of NSs, where the rest-mass density may reach values as high as $\sim\!10^{15}$ g cm$^{-3}$, not reproducible in Earth laboratories.
 Different EOS result in different bulk properties of the star, e.g., different maximum mass or equatorial radius for both spherical (i.e., non--rotating) and rapidly--rotating equilibrium configurations of NS models (see \cite{cipolletta2015fast} for examples taking into account EOS with various stiffness).
 It is therefore crucial for any GRMHD code to be able to handle different EOS with different composition as well as different treatments of nucleon interactions, in order to improve the capabilities of comparison between theoretical models and observations.

 The \texttt{Spritz} code can implement both analytic and tabulated EOS.
-This is done via the \texttt{EOSOmni} thorn provided by the \texttt{EinsteinToolkit} which supports analytic EOS, such as ``ideal fluid'' and ``piecewise polytropic'' ones~\cite{Read2009}, and ``tabulated'' EOS.
+This is done via the \texttt{EOS\_Omni} thorn provided by the \texttt{EinsteinToolkit} which supports analytic EOS, such as ``ideal fluid'' and ``piecewise polytropic'' ones~\cite{Read2009}, and ``tabulated'' EOS.

 For the sake of clarity, we report the explicit equations for the ``ideal fluid'' EOS, that can be written as

 where $\Gamma$ is the adiabatic index, and for the ``polytropic'' EOS, that reads

 being $K$ the polytropic constant.
 The tests presented in this paper will use only the ``ideal fluid'' EOS.
 A follow-up paper will present instead tests with cold and finite temperature equations of state, including also the evolution of the electron fraction and neutrino emission.